Opioid Facts

 • Breathing or heartbeat slows or stops

+Opioid overdose is life-threatening and requires immediate medical attention.
 It may be hard to tell if a person is “high” or experiencing an overdose.
 If you aren’t sure, handle the situation like an overdose.
-By following these steps – you could save a life.
+If you suspect someone is experiencing an overdose, follow these emergency steps:

 1. Call 911 Immediately.